menzzana/geipac/docs/index.rst

   no analysis will be performed on that marker.
 Default: 5
-:-d,--model <type>: The model type to use (i.e. "dom" for dominant-dominant or rec for
+:-d,--model <type>: The model type to use (i.e. "dom" for dominant or "rec" for recessive.
-  "recessive".
 :-h,--help: Displays this help text.
 :-i,--ifile <file>: Specifies the input interaction variable file.
 Default: null